Swimming Pool Safety

 An inspection of a swimming pool is to be carried out by Council, where any of the following circumstances exist:

-On receipt of a complaint by Council concerning an alleged defective swimming pool barrier, a written request will be forwarded to the owner of the swimming pool to arrange access for an inspection.
-Where a complaint is substantiated after an inspection, a Direction will be issued to the owner of the swimming pool.
+On receipt of a Customer Request from a member of the public or other authority concerning an alleged defective swimming pool barrier, a written request will be forwarded to the owner of the swimming pool to arrange access for an inspection.

 2. Certificate of Compliance Applications

 Section 22D of the Act provides for a swimming pool owner to make application to Council or an Accredited Certifier for a Certificate of Compliance.
 On receipt of an application and payment of the inspection fee, Council will undertake an inspection of the swimming pool.
-Where the application form indicates that it relates to the sale or lease of the premises, the inspection will be undertaken within 10 business days after receiving the application and inspection fee.
+The inspection will be organised within 10 business days after receiving the application and inspection fee.
 Where a defective barrier has been identified, a Direction will be issued to the swimming pool owner.

 A re-inspection will be undertaken by Council and the appropriate re-inspection fee will be paid by the swimming pool owner.
 A certificate of compliance will be issued in respect of a swimming pool that is registered on the Department of Local Government Swimming Pools Register and that complies with the requirements of Part 2 of the Act.